okulovsky/kaia/brainbox/README.md

 ```

-The BrainBox will run the container for the Boilerplate decider.
+The BrainBox will run the container for the HelloBrainBox decider.
-This container has a web-server inside, and Boilerplate::json
+This container has a web-server inside, and HelloBrainBox::json
 connects to this web-server and performs the required operation.
 The result (in this case, `dict`) is then returned to the caller.
 As you see, `argument` equals to the argument the code provides.